certifaction/cli/README.md

 >POST /request/list
 >```
 >#### Description
->List all sent signature requests for given document.
+>Lists all sent signature requests and their status for a given document.
 >#### Authenticated
 >Yes
 >#### Header
 >None
 >#### Response
 >```
->200 OK  An json object representing all signature requests for the file.
+>200 OK  A JSON object representing all signature requests for the file.
 >```
 >
 >#### Body